Can You Get a Yeast Infection From Laundry Detergent?

 I’ve got a Yeast Infection, is it Because of my Detergent?

 Once you know you’ve got a yeast infection, you need to treat it (I’ll discuss it later) and eliminate possible causes.
-A laundry detergent may not cause a yeast infection, but it may indirectly lead to an infection.
+A laundry detergent may not cause a yeast infection but may indirectly lead to an infection.

 Should I change my Detergent?

 If you think that your detergent caused your yeast infection, it’s best to find a hypoallergenic detergent that is less likely to cause irritation.
 Choose a detergent designed for sensitive skin, free from potential irritants, and full of natural goodness.

 One of the most popular products of this type on Amazon is Better Life Natural Concentrated Laundry Detergent.
 It’s got no toxic ingredients, no colorants or fragrances and with 80% of 4 and 5-star reviews on Amazon, and it’s got score A for low toxicity according to the Environmental Working Group.

 Read More: What’s the Best Laundry Detergent for Yeast Infections?